Squash and Fitness – Steps Covered and Calories Burned

 The challenge

 The pedometer step equivalent for squash can vary depending on factors such as your level of effort, intensity, and movement during the game.
-As a highly dynamic and physically demanding sport involving bursts of acceleration and changes in direction, estimating the step equivalent for squash can be challenging and inaccurate.
+As squash is a highly dynamic and physically demanding sport involving bursts of acceleration and changes in direction, estimating the step equivalent can be challenging and inaccurate.

 Shown below is a screen capture of some pedometer step equivalents from a downloadable PDF published by getfit.mit.edu.